 Course is designed to provide the student with information concerning basic structure and governing principles of various sport agencies.
 The course will include, but is not limited to, an examination of the National Collegiate Athletic Association, National Association of Intercollegiate Athletics, professional sports leagues in the United States and Europe.
 Prerequisite: KHP 3355 or permission of instructor.

 KHP 4442 Health Education (3-3)

 Course focuses on school health organization, services and institutions, grades N-12.
-Prerequisite: Junior standing or above.
+Prerequisite: Admission to Teacher Education Program.

 KHP 4443 Sport Administration (3)